 It’s finally time to taste and find out more about the wine.
 Five key things to assess are:

-- Sweetness/dryness – most Aussie table wines you taste will be dry or off-dry.
+- Sweetness/dryness – most Aussie wines you taste will be dry or off-dry.

-- Acidity – wines with high acidity will make your mouth water, as if you’re eating a green apple or lemon.
+- Acidity – wines with high acidity will make your mouth water, as if you’re eating a green apple or licking a lemon.

-- Tannin – a wine with strong tannins is like drinking a cup of very strong tea.
+- Tannin – a wine with a lot of tannins is like drinking a cup of very strong black tea.

 - Alcohol – wines high in alcohol can taste more tannic or sweeter, and give a sensation of heat.